Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_min_players                       0       // The minimum number of players required to spawn the Arsonist ttt_hivemind_min_players                       0       // The minimum number of players required to spawn the Hive Mind ttt_plaguemaster_min_players                   0       // The minimum number of players required to spawn the Plaguemaster ttt_cannibal_min_players                       0       // The minimum number of players required to spawn the Cannibal
+ttt_arsonist_min_players                       0       // The minimum number of players required to spawn the Arsonist ttt_hivemind_min_players                       0       // The minimum number of players required to spawn the Hive Mind ttt_plaguemaster_min_players                   0       // The minimum number of players required to spawn the Plaguemaster

 // Grouped Role Spawn Settings ttt_twins_enabled                              0       // Whether or not the Twins should spawn